Mentors-Outreach/mentors-outreach/community-guidelines.md

 If you witness or are subject to any of the above unacceptable behaviors, we ask that you report it immediately and flag the content as unacceptable.
 You can report unwanted behavior via our [contact page](https://mentorsoutreach.org/contact)

 Mentors Outreach reserves the right to remove any individual or topics, at any time, that’s identified as violating Rules.

+### Topic Relevance

+Content should be posted in relevant channels/Space/Group.
+Any post that is not in the appropriate channel can be flagged.

+If you see any content that violates what we stand for, please flag it for removal.
+Users who do not uphold our guidelines will be temporarily restricted and repeat offenders will be permanently banned from using our service.
+Each of you are an important member of the community and you help shape the conversations on Mentors Outreach.
+The words you write and the actions you take matter.

 #### Engagement Best Practices:-